chelicerae/dewarp/README.md

 The pipeline can be discribed as follows:
 1. The original picture is passed.
 2. Two remaping index matrix are created, for y and x axis respectivly.
-Their size equall to the original image size, or be bigger in case when paddings are used.
+Their size is equall to the original image size, or may be bigger in case when paddings are used.
 Paddings are needed if the full picture is required.
-By default (with 0 padding) the resulting image is cropped due to the "streching of image" with pincussion distortion.
+By default (with 0 padding), the resulting image is cropped due to the "streching of image" with pincussion distortion.
-3. Every value of remapping matrix (lets think of it as tensor containing coordinates of x and y) is normalized, so that middle point become (0,0).
+3. Every value of remapping matrix (lets think of it as tensor containing coordinates of x and y) is normalized, so that middle point becomes (0,0).
 It will be trated as principal point of the lens.
 4. Each normalized index is transformed to polar coordinates and passed (in a vectorized manner for speeding up the process) to distortion (or redistortion if you will) function, changing to a new pair of index which _represents the position of pixel on original image with index equal to the value of remapping matrix cell that is to be moved to the this position on remap matrix_.
 This may be tricky at first glance, so take some time to understand how `cv2.remap()` works, hope [this](https://stackoverflow.com/questions/46520123/how-do-i-use-opencvs-remap-function) helps.
 5. The obtained matrix (something like a blueprint for the transformed image construction) is then renormalized with respect to size of original image and the padding, if used, and passed to `cv2.remap()` gaining the final transformed image.